 Or, try out this half-day guided walk where you’ll see some of the most impressive features in the park, made famous in the Lord of the Rings movies!
 It’s perfect for travelers short on time as you can choose a morning or afternoon tour.
 You’ll see Taranaki Falls, the Whakapapanui River, and enjoy spectacular views over the volcanic wilderness.
 The guided hike is $220 NZD per person and can be booked here.

-Tongariro National Park is home to some fantastic ski fields, as we discussed earlier.
+Tongariro National Park is home to some fantastic ski fields in New Zealand, as we discussed earlier.
 Ski season in Tongariro National Park usually lasts from late June/early July until the end of October.

 Whether you’re a total beginner or a seasoned pro, the three ski fields on Mt Ruapehu will have a track for you to enjoy!